mehdimaachou/mehdimaachou/README.md

 # 👋 Hi there!

-🚀 I’m Mehdi Maachou, a Data & AI Architect @Microsoft with a focus on **Microsoft Azure Data & AI** services, including:
+🚀 I'm **Mehdi Maachou**, a Data & AI Specialist at **Microsoft**.

-- Azure AI Foundry, Azure OpenAI, AI Search
-- Microsoft Fabric (Data Engineering, Lakehouse, Real-Time Analytics)
-- GenAI integrations with enterprise apps and services
+Based in **Paris, France**, I hold a Master's degree in **Distributed Systems**.
+My work revolves around data and AI technologies, and I enjoy applying cutting-edge solutions to real-world problems.
+When I'm not immersed in tech, you can find me on the golf course! 🌍⛳

 🎯 **My Mission:**
-To help developers and businesses unlock the full power of **Generative AI** and **Microsoft Fabric**, by building hands-on tutorials, demos, and educational content.
+Sharing knowledge to help developers and businesses unlock the full power of **Generative AI** and **Microsoft Fabric** through hands-on tutorials, demos, and educational content.

 ---